pretix/pretix-docs/docs/guides/widget.md

 ### Offering discounts through the widget

 If you want to offer discounts to customers placing their order through the widget, then you should preselect a voucher in the widget.
-Preselecting a voucher means that the widget will behave as if the user entered the voucher code.
+Preselecting a voucher means that the widget will behave as if the customer entered the voucher code.
 This section tells you how to preselect a voucher using the `voucher` attribute in the widget code in order to offer a widget-exclusive discount.

 Create a voucher as explained under [offering a limited discount](vouchers.md#offering-a-limited-discount) in the article on vouchers.